coil-kt/coil/docs/transitions.md

 Transitions allow you to animate setting the result of an image request on a `Target`.

-Both `ImageLoader` and `LoadRequest` builders accept a `Transition`.
+Both `ImageLoader` and `ImageRequest` builders accept a `Transition`.
 Transitions allow you to control how the sucess/error drawable is set on the `Target`.
 This allows you to animate the target's view or wrap the input drawable.

 By default, Coil comes packaged with 2 transitions: